Michele Cappellari Python Programs

 Adaptively spatial bin two-dimensional data to a constant signal-to-noise ratio per bin

-Figure 5: Left: Four-coloring of Voronoi binning; Middle: Unbinned versus Voronoi binned stellar kinematics from Integral-Field Spectroscopy (Cappellari and Copin, 2003); Right: Voronoi binning of abundance from X-ray data (Sanders et al., 2004).
+Figure 5: Left: Four-coloring of Voronoi binning; Middle: Unbinned versus Voronoi binned stellar kinematics from Integral-Field Spectroscopy (Cappellari & Copin 2003); Right: Voronoi binning of abundance from X-ray data (Sanders et al. 2004).

 The Voronoi binning method has been applied to a variety of types of data.
 A review of the concepts and applications to (i) X-ray data, (ii) integral-field spectroscopy, (iii) Fabry-Perot interferometry, (iv) N-body simulations, (v) standard images and (vi) other regularly or irregularly sampled data is given in Cappellari (2009).

-The source code of the VorBin package, with examples and instructions, is on the Python Package Index (PyPI).
-The changes are documented in the CHANGELOG.
+The source code of the VorBin package, with examples and instructions, is on the Python Package Index PyPI.

 How to install: Use pip install vorbin.
 Without write access to the global site-packages directory, use pip install --user vorbin.

-Usage example: is in the package folder inside site-packages.
+Usage examples: Are in the directory “examples” inside the main package folder inside site-packages.

 The VorBin package requires the scientific core packages NumPy, SciPy and Matplotlib.